-Inas, the International Federation for athletes with an intellectual impairment, has selected Brisbane, Queensland, Australia to host the 5th Inas Global Games in 2019.
-As a Celebration of Excellence the INAS Global Games will harness the power of inclusive sport to change attitudes, challenge perceptions and strengthen communities locally and globally.
+Virtus: World Intellectual Impairment Sport (formerly called Inas) has selected Brisbane, Queensland, Australia to host the 5th Global Games in 2019.
+As a Celebration of Excellence the Games will harness the power of inclusive sport to change attitudes, challenge perceptions and strengthen communities locally and globally.
 The Games showcases athletes across the sports of Athletics, Basketball, Cycling, Futsal, Rowing, Swimming, Table Tennis, Taekwondo and Tennis with Demonstration Cricket and Hockey and is the world’s biggest elite sports event for athletes with intellectual impairments.

 2019 USA Global Games Team Set to Compete in Brisbane

-The team is the largest the US has assembled for an INAS competition and consists of defending Inas World Champions, Paralympians, and debutants competing in Rowing, Swimming, Taekwondo and Track & Field.
+The team is the largest the US has assembled for an Virtus (formerly called Inas) competition and consists of defending Inas World Champions, Paralympians, and debutants competing in Rowing, Swimming, Taekwondo and Track & Field.
 Together the team and staff represent 14 different US States.

-USA first saw representation at the Inas Global Games in 2009, just weeks after Athletes Without Limits became the U.S. Member of Inas, the International Federation for athletes with Intellectual Impairments.
+USA first saw representation at the Global Games in 2009, just weeks after Athletes Without Limits became the U.S. Member of Virtus (which was called Inas-Fid at that time).

-This year marks the first Global Games to include not one, but three eligibility groups in order to include and be fair to a wider field of athletes with Autism, Down Syndrome, and Intellectual & Developmental Disabilities — a change Inas Governing Board Member Barry Holman helped drive through collaboration with leadership from other Inas member organizations, including Australia.
+This year marks the first Global Games to include not one, but three eligibility groups in order to include and be fair to a wider field of athletes with Autism, Down Syndrome, and Intellectual & Developmental Disabilities — a change Virtus Governing Board Member Barry Holman helped drive through collaboration with leadership from other Virtus member organizations, including Australia.